April 2013 Newsletter

 Start planning!
 This is the time for ideas and inspiration to take root.
 The garden is a great place to innovate something new.
 Check last year’s notes and pictures to remember what did well.

 Get some Spring color.
-Nothing says “Spring is Here!” like some bright Violas or Pansies in the garden or in a pretty pot.
+Nothing says “Spring is Here!” like some bright Violas or Pansies in the garden.